World Habitat Day is a global observance that takes place every year. But what is it? And how can you get involved? Find out in our latest blog!

 Who doesn’t love a good local?
 This doesn’t just mean your nearby watering hole, though.

 Living sustainably means buying from a variety of local businesses, swapping the hefty emissions of international couriers with the very best your neighbours and community members have to offer.
+And it means supporting your local community members too!

 5. Volunteer in your local community